'Oh, Whistle, and I'll Come to You, My Lad': Adaptations

-In 1949, Oh, Whistle, and I'll Come to You, My Lad became the second instalment of the new Man in Black series, arranged for radio by John Keir Cross.
+In 1949, Oh, Whistle, and I'll Come to You, My Lad became the second installment of the new Man in Black series, arranged for radio by John Keir Cross.
 George Owen played Professor Parkins, Charles Lefeaux played Colonel Wilson, and Valentine Dyall starred as the eponymous host.
 The 30-minute play was transmitted on 7 February on the BBC Light Programme and repeated on the Home Service on 6 April.

 On 24 December 1963, a radio adaptation of Oh, Whistle, and I'll Come to You, My Lad produced by Charles Lefeaux and adapted by Michael and Mollie Hardwick was broadcast on the BBC Home Service.
 The production is notable for the casting of Michael Hordern as Parkins – a role he would reprise for Jonathan Miller's TV adaptation five years later.
 The Radio Times teaser read "Easy enough to whistle – but there's no telling what will answer."
 The 30-minute play was repeated on BBC Radio 4 Extra on 1 January 2018.

-In 1968, the BBC produced a film adaptation directed by Jonathan Miller and starring Michael Hordern.
+On 7 May 1968, the BBC produced a film adaptation directed by Jonathan Miller and starring Michael Hordern as Professor Parkin.

 On 27 December 1977, Michell Raper presented a 30-minute talk entitled The Ghosts of M. R. James, which featured a reading from Oh, Whistle, and I'll Come to You, My Lad.

 On 19 December 1980, Oh, Whistle, and I'll Come to You, My Lad became Radio 4's Book at Bedtime.
 It was read in a 15-minute slot by Robert Trotter.

 In December 1986, BBC2 broadcast a partially dramatized reading by the actor Robert Powell of Oh, Whistle, and I'll Come to You, My Lad.

 In 2007, Nunkie Theatre Company toured Oh, Whistle ... round the UK and Ireland.
 This one-man show was a retelling of two of James's tales, Oh, Whistle, and I'll Come to You, My Lad and "The Ash-tree".